mkez00/nft-s3/README.md

 # Overview

 nft-s3 is a platform that allows clients to create a ERC-721 (NFT) tokens on an EVM based chain that stores the token's metadata in a centralized repo (S3).
-The project is live and can be found [here](https://thequicknft.com)
+The project is live and can be found at [The Quick NFT](https://thequicknft.com)

 # Requirements and Workflow